hwheeler01/comp150/syllabus.md

 *Homework Assignments:* For each homework, you must submit to Sakai a `.zip` file of the required files for that assignment.
 For the tutorial assignments, the exercises are mentioned as you encounter them in each chapter.
 Each due date and a link to a list of the required exercises are on the <a class="reference external" href="#schedule">Course Schedule</a>.<br>

 [Pair Programming](http://hwheeler01.github.io/comp150/pairprogram/) is when two people collaborate on one problem with one person coding while the other looks on.
 For novices and professionals alike, pair programming often leads to better, faster, and more enjoyable project completion.
-You have the option to do pair programming in this course for most of the homework assignments. **However, your exams will NOT be in pairs!**
+You have the option to do pair programming in this course for most of the homework assignments. **However, your exams will NOT be in pairs.**

 *Python Project:* You will form teams of two or three to complete a project, which is a major programming assignment in Python.
 Some suggestions for the project can be found <a href="http://hwheeler01.github.io/comp150/HW/Project.html">here.</a> This will be discussed further in class.<br>